 Shoreline Management Plans (SMPs) aim to identify long-term intent of management policies for how we can manage the coast.
 It is not economically viable, socially desirable or environmentally sustainable to ‘Hold the Line’ everywhere along our soft and erodible coast.
 Therefore, other alternative options, including taking an adaptive approach, need to be considered.
 It may be more economically viable and sustainable in the long term to consider these adaptation options now as anticipatory adaptation measures.
 Adaptation should be valued and resourced as effectively as protecting the coast.

-That said, attracting funding for coastal adaptation can be challenging.
+Attracting funding for coastal adaptation can be challenging.
 By their very nature, a project that does not have favourable cost benefit for a traditional defence scheme is unlikely to fit the funding model for an adaptation scheme.
-Over the past year, Coastal Partnership East, through the Local Government Association Coastal Special Interest Group, the Environment Agency and DEFRA are currently working on a project to help support adaptation and solve problems with delivery where possible.
+Recently, Coastal Partnership East, through the Local Government Association Coastal Special Interest Group, the Environment Agency and DEFRA have been working on a project to help support adaptation and solve problems with delivery where possible.
 DEFRA recognise that local authorities must be equipped with a policy, a legal mandate, and an understanding of possible funding options to enable them to engage with their communities about adapting to coastal change.